 The neck pain, like back pain in general, is a major public health problem.
 This is a frequent reason for consultation that can be attributed to multiple origins, including disc pinching C5-C6.

-As its name suggests, it is a vertebral aging responsible for a settling of intervertebral disc separating the vertebrae cervical C5-C6.
+As its name suggests, it is a vertebral aging responsible for a collapse of the intervertebral disc separating the C5-C6 cervical vertebrae.

 The following article is a detailed answer to questions concerning C5-C6 disc narrowing, its clinical forms, its etiologies as well as its various treatments.